 For your session, the osteopath will ask you to lie down and may ask you to loosen your collar.
 He or she will gently palpate the head, looking for tightness or knots or any signs of tension.
 The session may take anywhere between 40-60 minutes.

 After your session, and for the next few days, your body is working on healing and rebalancing itself.
-You should drink plenty of water and eat light, healthy food, get enough sleep at night, and try to avoid any major stressful situations.
+You should drink plenty of water, eat light, healthy food, get enough sleep at night, and try to avoid any major stressful situations.

 If you want to book an appointment with an osteopath near you, Avaana can help you.